anuj97/Proxy/README.md

 7. Enter the proxy information as provided by your network administrator.
 8. Click OK to exit advanced setup.
 9. Click Apply to activate and begin using your new network settings

+# Windows

+Setting up proxy in windows:

+1 Open Settings.Click Network & Internet.

+2 The list of network- and Internet-related settings appears.

+3 Click Proxy.The list of available proxy settings appears.

+4 In the Manual Proxy Setup section, set the Use a Proxy Server switch to On.

+5 In the Address field, type the IP address.In the Port field, type the port.

+6 Click Save; then close the Settings window